 Continuous Doctoral Status (CDS) allows doctoral students to meet the Graduate School's continuous enrollment requirement without enrolling for credit or applying for Graduate Leave.
-CDS is only an option for students who have completed all coursework and passed preliminary exams.
-If these requirements are met, students will automatically be placed into CDS (fall and spring semesters only) if they do not enroll for credit.
-Subsequently, a fee will be charged to the student's account after the 30th day of each semester (fall and spring only) while in CDS.
-Students are required to pay this fee each semester to maintain their Continuous Doctoral Status.
+CDS is only an option for you if you have completed all coursework and passed preliminary exams.
+If these requirements are met, you will automatically be placed into CDS (fall and spring semesters only) if you do not enroll for credit.
+Subsequently, a fee will be charged to the your student account after the 30th day of each semester (fall and spring only) while in CDS.
+You are required to pay this fee each semester to maintain your Continuous Doctoral Status.

 While in CDS students maintain WSU library privileges, but they cannot progress in the completion of 800 credits.
-It is also important to note that CDS does not extend a student's deadline to complete degree requirements (three years after preliminary exams or 10 years after the first course on the Program of Study, whichever is sooner).
+It is also important to note that CDS does not extend your deadline to complete degree requirements (three years after preliminary exams or 10 years after the first course on the Program of Study, whichever is sooner).

-Students wishing to return to active enrollment and register for 800 credits, schedule their dissertation proposal defense (D-1) or dissertation defense (D-2), are advised to contact their Academic Coordinator a minimum of two months prior to the start of the semester in which they wish to resume enrollment for credit and request that they be taken out of CDS and given an active term for enrollment.
+If you wish to return to active enrollment and register for 800 credits, schedule your dissertation proposal defense (D-1) or dissertation defense (D-2), you are advised to contact your Academic Coordinator a minimum of two months prior to the start of the semester in which you wish to resume enrollment for credit and request that you be taken out of CDS and given an active term for enrollment.